POETSII/tinsel/doc/PIP-0022-mailbox-local-multicast.md

 the wrapper function, so the bit-mask is capture directly?

 ### mn416, 2019/09/27

-I did a quick experiment, and 1024 of these per-thread message-pointer queues costs about 20,000 ALMs (10% of the DE5).
-As expected, that's pretty expensive, but possibly in budget.
-One alternative is to have every pair of threads share a queue, halving the requirement.
-A message in a shared queue cannot be freed until all threads sharing the queue have freed it.

 David, I agree entirely with all of your suggestions.